GabeCordo/cluster-tools/docs/readme.md

-# FunctionScheduler Documentation
+# DistributedFunctions Documentation
-This page acts as an entrypoint to understanding the architecture of the FunctionScheduler framework.
+This page acts as an entrypoint to understanding the architecture of the DistributedFunctions framework.

 ## Specifications
 Define the interfaces and protocols used to communicate between a core and processor.